Ramp Up EV Sales by Understanding Buyers

 What is the battery range on an EV?

-Battery ranges on EVs are continuously increasing, some up to 350 miles per charge.
-Electric vehicles like the Lucid Air can add 300 miles within a 20-minute charge.
+Battery ranges on EVs are continuously increasing, some up to 500 miles per charge.
+Electric vehicles like the Lucid Air can travel up to 410 miles when fully charged.
 This varies greatly depending on the EV make and model.
 These ranges can also be affected by outdoor temperatures.
 For example, extremely cold weather can reduce your travel distance by 20%

 Are they environmentally friendly?

 While the manufacturing process may not be environmentally friendly, driving an EV is.
-One study found that the emissions produced by a small gas car exceed those from a small electric vehicle at around 27,000 miles, larger EVs like crossovers and trucks exceed emissions at 60,000 miles.
+One study found that the emissions produced by a small gas car exceed those from a small electric vehicle at around 21,300 miles, and larger EVs like crossovers and trucks exceed emissions at 17,500 miles.

 How long does an EV battery last?

-A healthy EV battery can last for up to 20 years, making them an excellent long-term investment.
-Additionally, every electric vehicle sold in the United States comes with a battery warranty that covers them for up to 8 years or 100,000 miles.
+A healthy EV battery can last for up to 20 years, making it an excellent long-term investment.
+Additionally, every electric vehicle sold in the United States comes with a battery warranty that covers it for up to 8 years or 100,000 miles.

 What is the EV tax credit?